DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

 steps per revolution for both our turntable and traverser.

-Ideally these should have been noted in `ex-turntable/assembly:7. load the ex-turntable software`{.interpreted-text role="ref"}, however this value can also be obtained by monitoring the
+Ideally these should have been noted in `ex-turntable/assembly:7. load the ex-turntable software`, however this value can also be obtained by monitoring the
 \|EX-TT\| serial console on startup where the steps per revolution are reported along with the other configuration details.